Physical Therapy For Sciatica Pain

 • Limited Mobility

-After examining you, your physical therapist will design a personalized rehabilitation program for you.
-This program will probably include exercises that your therapist assists you in doing in the office, as well as an exercise routine to follow at home.
+After examining you, your physical therapist will design a personalized rehabilitation program.
+This program will probably include exercises that your therapist assists you in doing in the office and an exercise routine to follow at home.
 According to spinehealth.com, these exercises might include:

 • Backward Extensions & Forward Bends